lcnetdev/scriptshifter/doc/config.md

 to most languages, and the few exceptions can be overridden in the relevant specific tables.
 It is up to the language table maintainer to decide how to organize these rules.

+Elements that are inherited in a configuration are:

+- Transliteration maps (both S2R and R2S)
+- Ignore lists
+- Hooks [TODO]

 ## Configuration file structure